SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/GetLocalizedTexts.md

 so.topic: reference
 ---

+# NSLocalizedText[] GetLocalizedTexts()

 Gets all localized texts in the CRM database.

 **Returns:** NSLocalizedText[]